WHOIGit/PhytO-ARM/README_jamescook.md

 # Deployment Configuration for RRS *James Cook*

-Notes from setup of **PhytO-ARM** for shipboard IFCB observing on the RRS *James Cook* during the Fall 2025 AZMP cruise.
+Notes from setup of **PhytO-ARM** for capture of shipboard data by IFCBacquire on the RRS *James Cook* during the Fall 2025 AZMP cruise.

 This PhytO-ARM deplopyment configuration is compatible with an IFCB running the stock McLane disk image (Debian 10 OS) or containerized IFCBacquire.
 PhytO-ARM is installed and runs on a **Raspberry Pi 5 (RPi5)**.
 GPS data and flow-through SBE and meteorological tower observations from the RRS *James Cook* are written to IFCB hdr files via the `web_node`.